thetrime/schindler-react/README.md

    swipl -q -f server.pl -g run

----+++ Start the server in a way that ignores SIGHUP (ie from an ssh session) swipl -q -f server.pl -g run -t wait
+---+++ Start the server in a way that ignores SIGHUP (ie from an ssh session) nohup swipl -q -f server.pl -g run -t wait >& /dev/null &

 Then go to localhost:9999 to see the app!